Educate Your MP

 Get your MP to do at least one (preferably all) of the following:

-- admit there is a problem with the current money system
+- acknowledge there is a problem with the current money system

 Most MPs will not be aware of the fact that money is created by private banks, in an unconstrained, unrestricted way (see more).